fernandoescolar/Xunit.Assume/README.md

 # xUnit.Assume

-In unit tesing the 3-As (Arrange-Act-Assert or "AAA") is pattern for arranging and formatting code in unit test methods.
-It is defined as each method should group these functional sections separated by blank lines:
+In unit testing, the 3-As (Arrange-Act-Assert or "AAA") is a pattern for organizing and formatting code in unit test methods.
+Each method should group these functional sections, separated by blank lines:

 ```csharp
 [Fact]